alefore/weblog/edge-concurrency.md

 # Edge: Lessons: Concurrency

 TL;DR:
-While I was initially reluctant to introduce concurrency to Edge (mostly because of the complexity it brings), introducing thread-based concurrency cautiously has been very valuable.
+My experience with Edge is that threads-based concurrency, when used carefully, is worth the additional complexity it unavoidably brings.
 Shifting work off to separate threads that communicate results back to the main thread helps make the editor significantly more responsive.